ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ### Creating a button in HTML

-To create a button in HTML, copy this snippet and insert a pubic Git repository URL and branch.
+To create a button in HTML, copy this snippet and insert a public Git repository URL and branch.

 ```HTML
 <a href="https://bluemix.net/deploy?repository=<git_repository_URL>&branch=<git_branch>"><img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a>